Hooked on Cycling, Bathgate General Information on Services

 Leading bike brands

 We stock only the best available brands to ensure your investment will last for many years.
 Come in and look around our modern clean shop.
-We stock adult bikes from Colnago, Cube, Scott and Cube.
+We stock adult bikes from Colnago, Cube, Scott, Boardman and Dawes.

 We can rent hybrid bikes for half or a full day.
 If you need to rent a bike please call us on 01506 631 919.
 When you pick up the bike(s) please bring a photo identification, utility bill in your name and a credit card.
 You will need to sign a rental agreement.